Click the menu button to view options.

-During my time in college, I was given a 5 week assignment which covered the basics of HTML and CSS, but mostly covered CSS, and why developers should separate the two.
+During my time in college in 2015, I was given a 5 week assignment which covered the basics of HTML and CSS, but mostly covered CSS, and why developers should separate the two.
 The website in the main frame is my project submission.
 Due to my previous knowledge with HTML and CSS, I flew through this project, completing it within 2 weeks of being given the project.

 The assignment was designed to demonstrate my practical and actual knowledge of HTML and CSS.
 The tutor decided to combine the two, making a website from scratch that demonstrates my knowledge.
 Due to the speed of completion that I had with this project, I often spent a lot of the in-class time reserved for completing it helping others with their learning of the languages and any particular issues they were having.

 My results for this assignment are 2 Distinctions and 1 Merit.
 I was told that my explination of separating CSS structure from styling did not meet the standard required, but overall it was considered an impressive result.
 I am pleased with the result I gained for this, and I am pleased with its functionality.